Kilimanjaro: 19,341′ (5,895 m)

 Lodging off the Mountain

-Mountain Trip will provide lodging per the Inclusions and Exclusions section above.
+Mountain Trip will provide lodging per the Inclusions and Exclusions section of the “What’s Included?” tab.
 Any additional lodging is your responsibility.

 Responsibilities of Team Members